 Our next English unit will focus on the amazing feat of endurance demonstrated by Ernest Shackleton.
 We will begin with a persuasive advert to recruit his crew of polar explorers, where the use of rhetorical questions and superlatives are key.
 With incredible video footage taken during his trip, the children will then witness and recount Shackleton's epic journey in the form of dairy entries.
 With good experience of diary writing, the children will have the opportunity to demonstrate a range of language skills in their final independent diary entry: precise and technical vocabulary; beginning sentences in a variety of ways to allow their writing to flow; using cohesive devices, which will link their ideas between paragraphs; and editing their work independently for punctuation and spelling errors.
-In PE, the children will be developing their netball skills of accurate passing, defending, attacking and aiming to score goals.
-With our core PE lessons, we will focus on stance, footwork and awareness of space and apply this through netball.
+In PE, the children will be developing their netball skills of accurate passing, defending, attacking and scoring goals.
+With our core PE lessons, we will focus on ball skills and combining them with balance in order to create performances.